youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 ---
-title: "Create a Free Blog Site Using Github Pages and Hugo"
+title: "Create a Free Blog Site Using GitHub Pages and Hugo"
 date: 2020-08-26T13:09:42-06:00
 draft: false
 image: "images/github-pagesLightBlue.jpeg"
-tags: ["blog", "Github Pages", "Hugo"]
+tags: ["blog", "GitHub Pages", "Hugo"]
 categories: ["blog"]
 ---

 Want to create your own blog, but don't want to get tied into any of the big hosted solutions or subscription publishing sites?
-This article describes how to use Github Pages with Hugo to create, maintain, and host your own blog site.
+This article describes how to use GitHub Pages with Hugo to create, maintain, and host your own blog site.
 <!--more-->

 ## Overview

 > Prerequisites:
 >
-> 1. A basic knowledge of git and Github.
+> 1. A basic knowledge of git and GitHub.
 For significant customizations beyond what's available natively in Hugo and the chosen Hugo theme, a basic understanding of HTML and CSS will be required.
 > 2. Git version 2.24.3 or higher
 > 3. Mac development machine
 >    1. Windows and Linux are also supported.
 Much of what's described here is applicable to both of these.
 But the exact steps I followed were performed on a Mac.

-This article is a fairly detailed tutorial on how to create a full featured website/blog using Hugo and Github Pages.
+This article is a fairly detailed tutorial on how to create a full featured website/blog using Hugo and GitHub Pages.
 If you just want a quick overview of how to use Hugo I recommend going to the [Hugo Quickstart page](https://gohugo.io/getting-started/quick-start/).
-If you want a quickstart on setting up a Hugo/Github Pages site I recommend going to the [Hugo Github Pages quickstart page](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+If you want a quickstart on setting up a Hugo/GitHub Pages site I recommend going to the [Hugo GitHub Pages quickstart page](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

-At its core Github Pages is a combination of a Github repository and a published web site.
+At its core GitHub Pages is a combination of a GitHub repository and a published web site.
 One consequence of this is that any commit to the master branch of the repository is immediately published.
-One way to create a Github Pages website is to also create an associated "workspace" Github repository.
+One way to create a GitHub Pages website is to also create an associated "development" GitHub repository.
 This is what is described here.

 Hugo is an Open Source static website generator.
 It is quite powerful and the websites that can be created with Hugo can be quite sophisticated.
 Hugo is the base engine used to interpret how to create a website based on a predefined template.
 Hugo calls these templates themes.
-"Skin" is another word for themes.
+"Skin" is another word for theme.
 A theme is a combination of HTML and CSS.
 The HTML is used for site layout.
 CSS is used to define colors, fonts, font size, and other non-layout related attributes that define how the website looks.
 This combination is quite powerful.
 The website's page definitions themselves, i.e., the website's content, are defined using standard Markdown syntax.

 Hugo also comes with an HTML server that can be used during development to provide immediate feedback on any changes that are made to web pages.
 Hugo can be used in 2 ways:

-1. Development mode - This mode using its HTML server to render pages as they are being modified during development.
+1. Development mode - In this mode Hugo is using its HTML server to render pages as they are being modified during development.
 Running the server during development provides immediate feedback when changes are made to the content.
 2. Build mode - Hugo will also generate a complete static website based on a theme's layout, CSS, and the markdown files that define the content.
 The output of this mode is what will be published.

-The Hugo themes as well as the website's page definitions are stored in what I above called the "workspace" repository.
+The Hugo themes as well as the website's page definitions are stored in what I above called the "development" repository.
 This is the primary authoring space.
 The Hugo web server operates against this repository.
-Through the magic of Git Submodules, the final set of committed changes to the master branch in the workspace repository are immediately made available in the Github Pages repository.
+Through the magic of Git Submodules, the final set of committed changes to the master branch in the development repository are immediately made available in the GitHub Pages repository.

 > Brief segue on [Git Submodules](https://github.blog/2016-02-01-working-with-submodules/):
 >
-> Git Submodules are a way of including one, **hosted**, Github repository in another, **hosting**, repository.
+> Git Submodules are a way of including one, **hosted**, GitHub repository in another, **hosting**, repository.
 The entire content of the hosted repository is available in the hosting repository as if it was just a normal subdirectory in the hosting repository.
 Changes to the hosted repository can be made in the context of the hosting repository.
 Committing any such changes are immediately available in the hosted repository.

-In the context of Submodules, the Github Pages repository is the **hosted** repository.
+In the context of Submodules, the GitHub Pages repository is the **hosted** repository.
 It contains the published content of the website.
 In contrast, the repository containing the Hugo theme(s) and the development versions of the content is the **hosting** repository.
 When the website content is ready for publishing Hugo is used to generate the static website.
-Hugo generates the content into the submodule associated with the, **hosted**, Github Pages repository.
-When ready, the changes are committed in the **hosting** repository and they become immediately available, and thereby published, in the Github Pages repository.
+Hugo generates the content into the submodule associated with the, **hosted**, GitHub Pages repository.
+When ready, the changes are committed in the **hosting** repository and they become immediately available, and thereby published, in the GitHub Pages repository.

-## Initial Github setup
+## Initial GitHub setup

-The two respositories, the Github Pages repository and the hosting development repository, need to be created.
-There are 2 options for the Github Pages repository:
+The two repositories, the GitHub Pages repository and the hosting development repository, need to be created.
+There are 2 options for the GitHub Pages repository:

 1. Personal or Organizational
 2. Project

-See the [Github Pages help documentation](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages) for more details about the differences.
-This article describes how to create a Personal Github Pages repository.
+See the [GitHub Pages help documentation](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages) for more details about the differences.
+This article describes how to create a Personal GitHub Pages repository.

-Creating the Github Pages repository is fairly straightforward, but there is one very important restriction on its name.
+Creating the GitHub Pages repository is fairly straightforward, but there is one very important restriction on its name.
 The repository's name must be of the form `<github_username>.github.io`.
 For example, `smith.github.io` where `smith` is the associated user's account name.
 This will be the URL of the website.
-So the Github pages repository is just a normal Github repository, just with a very specific name.
-We'll use this repository name, `smith.github.io` in the rest of the article when referring to the Github Pages repository.
-See the [Github Pages quickstart guide](https://pages.github.com/) if you need more details on how to create a repository.
+So the GitHub pages repository is just a normal GitHub repository, just with a very specific name.
+We'll use this repository name, `smith.github.io` in the rest of the article when referring to the GitHub Pages repository.
+See the [GitHub Pages quickstart guide](https://pages.github.com/) if you need more details on how to create a repository.

 The second step is to create the repository where the website development/authoring will take place.
-This is just a normal Github repository.
+This is just a normal GitHub repository.
 For the purposes of this article, we'll use `myblog.dev.repo` for the name of the development repository.
-See the [Github documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) if you need more details about how to create a repository.
+See the [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) if you need more details about how to create a repository.

 ## Install Hugo